 - 5. PROFICIENCY EXAMINATIONS.
-All students pursuing the Bachelor of Music degree must pass the piano proficiency exam.
+All music majors must pass the piano proficiency exam.
 All music majors and minors must pass a proficiency exam in their secondary area of applied music. - 6.
 Music majors and minors must make a grade of "C" or better in all music courses.